 Do not use a metal scraper for removing wax as it will also remove base material. - Brush the remaining wax from the bases using a bronze brush and then a fine nylon brush

 Brush until you can’t remove any more flecks of glide wax from the base of the ski.
-Start with the bronze brush for a handful of passes (in a tip to tail direction).
+Start with the bronze brush for a handful of passes (in a tip-to-tail direction).
 Then finish with a fine nylon brush to remove very fine particles and to “polish” the base.

 Brushing helps to open up the ski base’s structure, which decreases the amount of suction that can occur.